angrycuban13/Just-A-Bunch-Of-Starr-Scripts/Upgradinatorr/README.md

 > **Note**
 >
-> The variables in the compose below are optional
+> The variables in the Docker Compose below are optional

 ```yml
 # powershell - https://hub.docker.com/_/microsoft-powershell